msalemor/aks-cluster-upgrades/README.md

 ## 2.0 - What could go wrong during an upgrade?

 - Possible deprecation of APIs
-- Using custom objects that may break after upgrade
+- Using custom objects that may not work on the new version

 ## 3.0 - What are some recommendations?